AB 582 (PATTERSON) GAVIN’S LAW

 Thank you to our newest co-sponsor, Assemblymember Adam Gray.

 Currently, the Vehicle Code does not do enough to deter individuals from leaving the scene of an accident in which their vehicle was involved.
-This bill would increase the penalties for those hit-and- runs in which a person suffers great bodily injury or death, bringing the penalties for a hit-and-run more in line with the penalties for vehicular manslaughter.
+This bill would increase the penalties for those hit-and- runs in which a person is killed, bringing the penalties for a hit-and-run more in line with the penalties for vehicular manslaughter.

 AB 582 is named after Gavin Gladding, a beloved Clovis Unified School District Vice Principal who was tragically killed in a hit-and-run incident in 2018.

-Currently, the penalty for an individual who leaves the scene of a vehicle accident that results in permanent, serious injury or death is a maximum of four years and/or a fine of $1,000-$10,000.
+Currently, the penalty for an individual who leaves the scene of a vehicle accident resulting in permanent, serious injury or death is a maximum of four years and/or a fine of $1,000-$10,000.

-By bringing this code more into line with the penalties assessed for vehicular manslaughter and making them greater than a DUI sentence, AB 582 will encourage drivers to stay at the scene of a crime, even if they may be under the influence, as opposed to fleeing the scene.
+By bringing this code more into line with the penalties assessed for vehicular manslaughter and making them greater than a DUI sentence, AB 582 will encourage drivers to stay at the scene of a crime, even if they may be under the influence.
 This will help ensure that justice is served in a timely and appropriate manner.